oricomp/.github/profile/README.md

 ## Getting Started

-It is recommended that potential users clone
+It is recommended that potential users first look at [the oricomp repository](https://github.com/oricomp/oricomp).
+This repo has information about setting up the environment for **OriComp**.
-[the oricomp repository](https://github.com/oricomp/oricomp).
-This repo submodules all relevant repositories in **OriComp**, and is meant to organize the entire project into one repo.
-The tip of `main` will have the latest tested version of the project.

 ## Documentation

 For documentation, check out [docs](https://github.com/oricomp/docs).
 Documentation for every piece of hardware, software, etc. can be found in the linked repo.
-The documentation is generated and stored there with every tested change to [oricomp](https://github.com/oricomp/oricomp).
+The documentation is generated and stored there with every release.
 If more up-to-date documentation is needed for whatever reason, check the `docs` folder in the repo corresponding to the hardware, software, etc.